Apache Kafka Installation

 - Consumer Group - consumer groups collaboratively reading records from topics

-cluster divides nodes into two roles - controllers (Controller Nodes) and brokers (Broker Nodes).
+A Kafka cluster divides nodes into two roles - controllers (Controller Nodes) and brokers (Broker Nodes).

 Controllers participate in the Raft consensus.
 The number of controllers must always be odd.